MrSevenOne/MrSevenOne/README.md

   - 👨🏻‍🎓 I am a student of Andmi

-  - 📚  I'm currently learning
+  - 📚  I'm currently learning PHP

   - ⚡ In my free time I play PC

   - 💬 Ask me about Flutter and Dart
+  -

 <h3 align="left">🛠 Language and tools</h3>